Joachim Löw: Germany ready for 'regeneration' but not before Euro 2020 | DW | 11.03.2021

 Joachim Löw was speaking at a virtual press conference

-While looking ahead is natural enough, the postponement of Euro 2020 to this summer means there are still two major tournaments before Germany play host.
+While looking ahead is natural enough, the postponement of Euro 2020 to this summer means there are still two major tournaments before Germany plays host.

 But Löw's decision to leave the post he's held since 2006 after the Euros may perhaps lead to a more pragmatic short-term approach, and the man who has preached rebuilding since Russia 2018 continues to nudge the door further and further open for axed veterans Thomas Müller and Mats Hummels to return.